Release – Cocrystal Pharma, Inc. Announces Closing of Up To $13 Million Registered Direct Offering Priced At-The-Market Under Nasdaq Rules

 Norovirus Program

-• Our novel broad-spectrum protease inhibitor CDI-988 is being evaluated as a potential oral treatment for noroviruses and coronaviruses.
+• Our novel, broad-spectrum protease inhibitor CDI-988 is being evaluated as a potential treatment for noroviruses and coronaviruses.

-• In May 2023 we announced approval of our application to the Australian regulatory agency for a randomized, double-blind, placebo-controlled Phase 1 study to evaluate the safety, tolerability and PK of oral CDI-988 in healthy volunteers.
+• In May 2023 we announced approval of our application to the Australian regulatory agency for a randomized, double-blind, placebo-controlled Phase 1 study to evaluate the safety, tolerability and pharmacokinetics (PK) of CDI-988 in healthy subjects.

-• In August 2023 we announced our selection of CDI-988 as our lead for the oral treatment for norovirus, in addition to coronavirus.
+• In August 2023 we announced our selection of CDI-988 as our lead compound for the treatment for noroviruses, in addition to coronaviruses.

 • Oral pan-viral protease inhibitor CDI-988 for the treatment of coronaviruses and noroviruses